Home → Programs & Resources → Educational Programs → Teachers & Educators → Curriculum and Activity Guides

 Anyone can use Project Wild guides, and there are several guides to choose from - Project Wild, Aquatic Wild, Growing Up Wild, and Flying Wild.

 Teachers, parents, scout leaders, and other organizations and community groups will find that these activity guides are useful and easy to use.
 Activities are aligned with education standards (NGSS, Head Start Early Learning Outcomes Framework, CCSS, and some scout badges).
-There are also suggested citizen science uses as well as connections to climate change education.
+There are also suggested community science uses as well as connections to climate change education.

 Which Project Wild Guide(s) is right for you?